 - VMware Cloud: cloud infrastructure for operating, running, and modernising enterprise applications

-- VMware vRealize Cloud: cloud based management for monitoring and managing the performance and cost of applications across difference clouds
+- VMware vRealize Cloud: cloud based management for monitoring and managing the performance and cost of applications across different clouds

 - VMware Carbon Black Cloud and VMware NSX Cloud: security and networking spanning multi-cloud operations to connect and secure all applications